COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \citep{NEURIPS2020_1457c0d6, openAI, dubey2024llama3herdmodels} have fundamentally transformed the fields of natural language processing and artificial intelligence.
-They excel in tasks ranging from text generation and translation to complex question answering and interactive dialogue systems.
-As these models become more integrated into daily life, a key challenge is ensuring they achieve high levels of alignment with human values and preferences.

-One of the most widely adopted approaches to addressing this challenge is Reinforcement Learning from Human Feedback (RLHF) \citep{ChristianoLBMLA17,Ouyang0JAWMZASR22}.
-This framework consists of two steps: first, learning a reward model from a dataset containing human preferences, and second, optimizing the LLM using the proximal policy optimization (PPO) algorithm~\citep{schulman2017proximal}.
-Recently, ~\citet{rafailov2024direct} observed that the first step can be bypassed, proposing the direct preference optimization (DPO) algorithm, directly optimizing the LLM from the dataset.
+One of the most widely adopted approaches to addressing the challenge of aligning LLMs with human values and preferences is Reinforcement Learning from Human Feedback (RLHF) \citep{ChristianoLBMLA17,Ouyang0JAWMZASR22}.
+This framework consists of two steps: first, learning a reward model from a human preferences dataset, and second, optimizing the LLM using the proximal policy optimization (PPO) algorithm~\citep{schulman2017proximal}.
+More recently, \citet{rafailov2024direct} observed that the first step can be bypassed, proposing the direct preference optimization (DPO) algorithm, which directly optimizes the LLM from the dataset.

 However, the aforementioned approaches crucially rely on the assumption that human preferences can be expressed using the Bradley-Terry (BT) model \citep{Bradley1952RankAO}.
 Unfortunately, the BT model is too restrictive to capture the richness and complexity of human preferences.
-Specifically, the BT model can only induce \emph{transitive} preferences -- i.e., if more people favor A over B, and B over C, then more people must favor A over C. Such transitivity may not hold in the presence of diverse populations and is also incompatible with evidence from human decision-making~\citep{may1954intransitivity,tversky1969intransitivity}.
+For example, the BT model can only induce \emph{transitive} preferences -- i.e., if more people favor A over B, and B over C, then more people must favor A over C. Such transitivity may not hold in the presence of diverse populations and is also incompatible with evidence from human decision-making~\citep{may1954intransitivity,tversky1969intransitivity}.
+To illustrate this, consider a simple case where users are evaluating responses from an assistant to a nuanced question like: ``What's the best way to spend a Sunday?''
+Some might prefer Response A (outdoor activities) over B (reading a book), while others prefer B over C (watching TV), yet a third group prefers C over A. These cyclic preferences -- A > B > C > A -- cannot be modeled by the BT framework.
+Moreover, even if each individual has a consistent (transitive) ranking, the aggregated preferences can exhibit intransitivity.
+In fact, even a mixture of two BT models cannot be parameterized by a single BT model.